yugan6669/MAC_ADDRESS_RESTAPI/README.md

 # Process of Execution:
   ---------------------
-- For this script i have taken two arguments i.e., argument1 is API_KEY and argument2 is MAC_ADDRESS.
+- For this script take two arguments i.e., argument1 is API_KEY and argument2 is MAC_ADDRESS.
 - Write the python script with two runtime arguments and display the output of macAddressDetails.

 - Execute the python script like i.e.,